-Next, we used the shapes and areas of the isophotes computed by SExtractor to make a further selection of likely globular cluster candidates.
-We guided our selection criteria based on 1) the properties, as measured from our images, of 10 of the 14 NGC 253 globular clusters spectroscopically identified by Beasley & Sharples (2000), and 2) the simulated appearance of Milky Way globular clusters in our images.
-From the known NGC 253 globular clusters, we established the rather loose criterion that globular cluster candidates should have isophotal ellipticities e < 0.4, where e = 0 represents a circular isophote.
-To simulate the appearance of Milky Way globular clusters at the distances of the Sculptor group galaxies, we used DAOPHOT to measure the point-spread function (PSF) from stars found in each of our R images.
-We then used the structural parameters from Harris (1996) to produce model King (1966) profiles for the Milky Way clusters, which we convolved with our PSFs.
-From the convolved profiles, we calculated the area contained within the isophote lying 5σ above the background, as measured from our images.
-Figure 3, which is similar to Fig. 6 of Beasley & Sharples (2000), shows the isophotal areas and R-band fluxes of objects found in our Sculptor group images compared with our simulated results for Milky Way clusters.
-In this diagram, we expect point sources to follow a tight, nearly linear sequence in $\log(\text{area})$ vs. $\log(\text{flux})$; stars with larger flux have larger area, because more of the wings of the PSF rise above the surface brightness limit.
+Beasley & Sharples (2000), shows the isophotal areas and R-band fluxes of objects found in our Sculptor group images compared with our simulated results for Milky Way clusters.
+In this diagram we expect point sources to follow a tight, nearly linear sequence in log (area) versus log (flux); stars with larger flux have larger area, because more of the wings of the PSF rise above the surface brightness limit.
 We expect background galaxies to follow a looser sequence, with larger area for a given flux than point sources.
-Globular clusters in the Sculptor group generally fall in between the point source and galaxy sequences, although clusters in the more nearby Sculptor group galaxies, such as NGC 55, have significant overlap with distant background galaxies in the diagram.
+Globular clusters in the Sculptor group generally fall in between the point-source and galaxy sequences, although clusters in the more nearby Sculptor group galaxies, such as NGC 55, have significant overlap with distant background galaxies in the diagram.
 While the most compact Milky Way globular clusters are indistinguishable from stars, many of the globular clusters would be visibly resolved.
 We considered all objects that obeyed the aforementioned color, magnitude, and ellipticity limits and that passed visual examination (to eliminate image artifacts and obvious background galaxies) as viable spectroscopic targets.
-We then used the detection of broadening to trim the candidate list to ~ 100 objects per galaxy, which is a manageable number for followup with multi-object spectrographs.
-In the case of NGC 55, there were few enough candidates that we were able to include all point sources and extended objects in the approximate magnitude and color range of globular clusters in the candidate list.
+We then used the detection of broadening to trim the candidate list to $\sim 100$ objects per galaxy, which is a manageable number for follow-up with multiobject spectrographs.
+In the case of NGC 55 there were few enough candidates that we were able to include all point sources and extended objects in the approximate magnitude and color range of globular clusters in the candidate list.
 Table 3 lists the properties of our candidate globular clusters.